 In the days that followed, I preached the gospel in the church while also doing devotionals and self-reflection.
 Every time I thought about my antics in my duty just for name and gain, I felt nothing but remorse.
-I hated myself for not treasuring the opportunity of performing my duty in the dance team.
+I hated myself for not treasuring the opportunity God had given me in the dance team.
 When I watched those music videos, I wanted so badly to go back and start from scratch, but I knew that was impossible.
-All I could do was diligently cooperate with God in my gospel duty to make up for my past transgressions.
+All I could do was perform my gospel duty diligently to make up for my past transgressions.
 To my surprise, the church leader had me join the dance team again just a month later.
 I was so moved at this news that I just couldn’t stop my tears, and I resolved to really treasure this chance, to stop going after name and gain, to get on well working with brothers and sisters, and do my duty well to repay God’s love.

 After rejoining the team, in one of our rehearsals, Sister Ye mentioned that a dance move that I’d taught brothers and sisters wasn’t standard.
 I felt really ashamed in that moment, thinking, “How could you criticize me in front of the others that way?
 Now they’re definitely going to think I’m not up to your level.
 I can’t have them looking down on me.
-I’m professional too, and I’ve noticed your dance moves are not perfect, either.”
+I’m professional too, you know, and I’ve noticed your dance moves are not perfect, either.”
 I wanted to scrap the moves that she had choreographed.
 Then, I realized that I was thinking of my own name and gain again, so I prayed to God in my heart.
 I thought of these words of God after my prayer: “If the more crucial a moment it is, the more able people are to submit and let go of their self-interests, vanity, and pride, and perform their duties properly, only then will they be remembered by God.
 Those are all good deeds!
 Regardless of what people do, which is more important—their vanity and pride, or God’s glory?
 (God’s glory.)
 Which are more important—your responsibilities, or your own interests?
-Fulfilling your responsibilities is what is most important, and you are duty-bound to them. … [Y]ou will give first priority to your own duty, to the will of God, to bearing testimony for Him, and to your own responsibilities.
+Fulfilling your responsibilities is what is most important, and you are duty-bound to them. … you give first priority to your own duty, to the will of God, to bearing testimony for Him, and to your own responsibilities.
 This is such a great way of bearing testimony, and it brings shame upon Satan!”
-(Records of Christ’s Talks).
+(The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+Gaining God and the Truth Is the Happiest of Things).
 A light went on within me.
 Wasn’t God testing me with this situation?
-Whenever there’s a conflict between my personal interests and the interests of God’s house, I should focus on satisfying God and practicing the truth to humiliate Satan.
-Once I calmed down and thought about it, I saw I really hadn’t taught them the move correctly.
+Whenever there’s a conflict between my personal interests and the interests of God’s house, I should focus on meeting God’s will and practicing the truth to humiliate Satan.
+Once I calmed down and thought about it, I saw I really hadn’t taught brothers and sisters the move correctly.
 Sister Ye had been a little direct and that was embarrassing for me, but she was right, and I knew I should accept her suggestion.
-After putting myself aside and correcting my attitude, Sister Ye and I very quickly finished the choreography together.
+After putting myself aside and correcting my motives, Sister Ye and I very quickly finished the choreography together.
 I also felt a sense of ease and peace by doing my duty that way.

 That experience truly showed me that God’s judgment and chastisement are His love and salvation for me.
 God’s judgment and chastisement woke me up and made me see the essence and the dangerous consequences of going after name and gain.
 That righted my wrong perspectives, and I started pursuing the truth and doing my duty with my feet firmly planted on the ground, living out a human likeness.
 Thanks be to God!